 Posting Policy

 In order to meet the information dissemination and posting needs of the Cooper Union community, the Posting Policy has been updated.
 The new policy is listed below.
 The Foundation Building is an official national and city landmark.
 The City's Landmarks Preservation Commission and the Department of Buildings have rules and regulations regarding posting materials and/or hanging signage and banners.
-Landmarks, in particular, has regulations for postings on the exterior of the building that are strictly enforced and require staff review.
-The Department of Building's regulations and permits relate to size and placement that might cause unsafe or blocked sight lines for people inside the building.
-The policies of both agencies can be accessed on www.nyc.gov.
+Landmarks, in particular, have regulations for postings on the exterior of the building that are strictly enforced and require staff review.
+The City’s Department of Building's regulations and permits relate to size and placement that might cause unsafe or blocked sight lines for people inside the building.
+The policies of both the City's Landmarks Preservation Commission and the City’s Department of Buildings can be accessed on www.nyc.gov.
+(NYC Parks does not permit banners to be attached to trees in Cooper Park.)
 Regulations also cover any alteration to the facade of the Foundation Building and prohibit invading the exterior building stone when mounting materials.

 Posting Policy